shyfire131/simplex-startos/about.markdown

 permalink: /about/
 ---

-These are installation and usage instructions for the SimpleXMQ service wrapper on StartOS.
+These are installation and usage instructions for the SimpleX service wrapper on StartOS.

 You can learn more about StartOS here:
 [Start9](https://start9.com)